spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 ![Filter the results](/images/search-hn-job-postings.gif)

-Most people in the world have not heard of "hacker news", other than reading in the news when Equifax gets hacked (again) (and again) (and again).
+Most people in the world have not heard of "hacker news", other than reading in the `news` when Equifax gets `hacked` (again) (and again) (and again).

-If it's unfamiliar to you, it's basically "Reddit for tech people".
-It's got a distinctive layout, and has one of the craziest implementations of tables in HTML I've ever seen.
+If it's unfamiliar to you, it's basically `Reddit for tech people`.
+It's got a distinctive layout, and has one of the craziest implementations of tables-based HTML I've ever seen.

 There are many different posts that go by on tech Reddit.
 One of the monthly recurring posts is a "Who's hiring this month" kind of post.
 Here's the thread for July 2020: